Kelvin-Ju/Survey-DLCPS/README.md

 ## Deep Learning Methods for Calibrated Photometric Stereo and Beyond
 Accepted By IEEE Transactions on Pattern Analysis and Machine Intelligence https://arxiv.org/pdf/2212.08414.pdf
+## Please consider citing our paper if you find it useful in your research.
+@article{ju2024deep,
+  title={Deep Learning Methods for Calibrated Photometric Stereo and Beyond}, author={Ju, Yakun and Lam, Kin-Man and Xie, Wuyuan and Zhou, Huiyu and Dong, Junyu and Shi, Boxin}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, year={2024}, publisher={IEEE}
+}

 ## Introduction
 <p align="left">
     <img src='imgs/ps.png' width="300" >